Rhymlore/htcondor-web/_news/NeST_0.6_released.md

 layout: news
 ---

-<a href="nest">NeST 0.9</a> has been released.
+[NeST 0.9] (Archived Url: 'nest') has been released.
 It is available under the GPL license.